 Most of the land on the Nebraska side is privately owned and permission is required for access.
 On the South Dakota side, private property extends down to the mean high water level.

-You can begin your trip at the Randall Creek Recreation Area (River Mile 879.5) just below Fort Randall Dam on the west side of the river.
-The river access has a double boat ramp, with nearby camping, picnic and restroom facilities (South Dakota's Randall Creek Recreation Area and a valid state park entry permit is required).
+You can begin your trip at the Randall Creek Recreation Area just below Fort Randall Dam on the west side of the river.
+The river access has a double boat ramp, with nearby camping, picnic and restroom facilities (a South Dakota State Park entry permit is required within the Recreation Area).
 Just downstream from the camping area is the Karl E. Mundt National Wildlife Refuge.
-It provides a year-round safe haven for bald eagles.
-There is no access from the river.
+It provides a year-round safe haven for bald eagles; there is no public access allowed in the refuge.
 As you paddle past the Refuge, watch on the right for Old Baldy.
 This hill with no vegetation is the place where the Lewis and Clark Expedition caught a "barking squirrel" (prairie dog) in 1804 to send back to President Jefferson at Monticello.
+More information.

 Verdel Landing (River Mile 851.5)

 Six miles downstream from Verdel Landing on the right is Niobrara State Park.
 This popular park (daily permit required) has excellent camping and day-use facilities, and is located on Highway 12 two miles west of the town of Niobrara.
-It has no river access.
-However, there is one campsite for canoeists and kayakers close to a natural slide and about one mile upstream of the old railroad bridge, now a part of a hiking trail.
-Just downstream of the bridge is the confluence of the Niobrara and Missouri rivers.
-Marshland begins to appear downstream of this confluence.
-Stay on the south side of the river and watch for two larger waterways on the right.
-The second waterway will bring you directly to the Niobrara Village Boat Launch (RM 844).
+It has no river access, however, there is one campsite for canoeists and kayakers close to a natural slide and about one mile upstream from the former site of an old railroad bridge (distroyed during a 2019 flood).

 From Verdel Landing to the Niobrara Village Boat Launch is 8 river miles.
 To drive to this location take Spruce Drive north from Highway 12 in the center of the village.
 Follow the road to the end.
 Turn left to the village boat landing.
 The site has a pit toilet and primitive camping only is allowed.